BenjaminRiderelli/interview-challenge-gadgetz/README.md

 # Scripts and Instalation

 to install, you'll need to have node.js (latest version recommended) installed.
- Just clone the main branch of this repository and hit npm install.
+ Just clone the master branch of this repository and hit npm install.
  Aditionally there are 4 scripts included:

 npm run START - run the app in development environment